pkgranholt/Improved-search-for-used-cars/Presentation.md

 Note the diamond-pattern in the "cleaned data with means"-portion.
 We will create this pattern in a bit.

 A car produced in 2014, will be in the "2-3 year old cars"-category in both 2016 and 2017.
 I use this fact to create a mean between the reported fault rates of the two reports, but for the same production year of the car.
-This way, if one were to look up the car from 2014 in the 2016 report and in the 2017 report, you would get different results.
+This way, if one were to look up a specific brand and model of car that is either two or three year old in 2017, you would expect some differences between them in fault rates and mileages.
 I think this is important, because the grouping where the fault rate changes only every two years, despite the report being made every year, is likely an artifact of the way the data is gathered or grouped after collection.
 As such, it's not accurately describing reality, where one would expect fault rates to gradually increase, as opposed to suddenly making an upward jump every two years.

-The downside to creating means is twofold.
+The downside to creating these means is twofold.
 Firstly, the original data is changed.
 Ideally I would like to have avoided this.
 But in this case I believe the benefit outweighs the downside of doing it.
 Secondly, if you look at how fault rates are represented across the different report years, you'll see that the same problem is still present, only this time it is across report years instead of vehicle production years.
 The fault rate for a 2014 car in the 2016 and 2017 reports are identical after the transformation.
 This is not an issue for my particular project, as I'm not concerned with comparing reports from different years.
 If you want to search for the fault rate for a car, you'll want the newest report, not how different reports historically have evaluated it differently.

 We'll start with creating the means for the fault rates.
 Here the data is transformed so that each report year is a separate column.
 This is done twice to remove rows that only contains NA-values.
 This in effect compresses the data set by quite a bit.